-How to Invest With Just One Fund
+How to Invest in Just One Fund

-- Target Date Mutual Funds: As the name suggests, Target-Date Mutual Funds invest in a mix of stocks, bonds and cash that is appropriate for a person investing until a certain year.
-As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do manually themselves.
+As the name suggests, Target-Date Mutual Funds invest in a mix of stocks, bonds, and cash that is appropriate for a person investing until a certain year.
+As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do themselves manually.
 Therefore, target-date mutual funds are a type of "set it and forget it" investment.

 How to Analyze a Mutual Fund

-But before you begin research, you'll want to know what features you are looking for and how to analyze a mutual fund.This includes more than just past performance.
-As you know, you'll want to look for no-load funds with low expense ratios, which can increase odds of acceptable future returns.
+You can do find out everything you need to know at one of the best mutual fund research sites.
+But before you begin to research, you'll want to know what features you are looking for and how to analyze a mutual fund.
+Fund analysis includes more than just past performance.
+As you know, you'll want to look for no-load funds with low expense ratios, which can increase the odds of acceptable future returns.

 There are also actively-managed funds, where the fund manager is actively trying to obtain the best returns for a reasonable amount of risk.
 These funds will naturally have higher expense ratios because the additional research required increases the expenses of managing the fund.
-With actively-managed funds you will want to check manager tenure to be sure the fund manager has been at the helm for at least 3 years (and hopefully 5 years or more.
+With actively-managed funds, you will want to check manager tenure to be sure the fund manager has been at the helm for at least three years—and hopefully five years or more.